JesseBuckley/BlackjackProject/README.md

 - It could be inferred that I should spam do/while loops a bit less.
 Why I find them to be the only way I do not know.
 I definitely tried to nest them 3 deep but I ended up doing something slightly less painful.

-- I do think that I would need a triple nested for loop to make the game play with more decks though.
-I can't think of a different way.

 - I forced myself to use a switch for the first time in a homework so far.
 It's literally the same as an if/else-if so that makes it seem much simpler to me.